-Once done, your changes, and access to your website again, you will notice that you have an error message to work on.
+Once done, save your changes, and access your website again.
+You will now see specific error messages to work on.

-- Make sure that the scripts were uploaded in the correct mode - ASCII or Binary.
-Check the readme of your script to see any special instructions.
-Normally it should be ASCII.
+Make sure that the scripts were uploaded in the correct mode - ASCII or Binary.
+Check the

 If you've added some additional configurations to your .htaccess file, make sure to double-check it and ensure that it doesn't contain any errors.
-To confirm whether it's an issue with the .htaccess file, just rename the .htaccess file but be sure to make backups of it.
+To confirm whether it's an issue with the .htaccess file, just temporarily rename it

-- And the most important tip, search on Google for your script name + internal server error or website builder + error message.
-Most likely, someone already had the same issue and explained a solution online, e.g WordPress error establishing a database connection.
+And the most important tip, search on Google for your script name + internal server error or website builder + error message.
+Most likely, someone already had the same issue and explained a solution online, f.e.
+WordPress error establishing a database connection

 Also, you can take a closer look at the error code, fixing the source reason might solve your issue without restoration from backup:

-- Warning error means that there’s a missing file or the code is using incorrect parameters in a function.
-If you see Access denied for a user after Warning - check your configuration file if it uses correct database credentials.
+Warning error means that there’s a missing file or the code is using incorrect parameters in a function.
+If you see Access denied for a user after "Warning" - check your configuration file if it uses the correct database credentials

-- Fatal error - this error usually occurs when code uses a require()function and it’s not able to find the required file.
-Check the file in question and upload it (or restore it from the backup).
+require()function, and it’s not able to find the required file.
+Check the file in question and upload it (or restore it from the backup)

 A Depreciated error means that your website needs a lower PHP version than is currently set.
 Changing the PHP version to a lower one will solve the issue